juraj-hrivnak/Underdog/CONTRIBUTING.md

 ## 5.
 Run the `syncmods.bat` (Windows) or `syncmods.sh` (Linux/MacOS) script located in the `./pax` folder. \
-Wait unil it's done and you are good to go!
+Wait until it's done and you are good to go!